vincentblot28/conformalized_gp/README.md

-Enhancing Bayesian Credibility: A Conformal Approach to Gaussian Process Surrogate Evaluation
+Conformal Approach To Gaussian Process Surrogate Evaluation With Coverage Guarantees
 ====================================================